adnjoo/portfolio-website/posts/amazon.md

 Hi everyone 👋 I wanted to share my experience working at Amazon Web Services (AWS) as a front-end engineer in the CloudFormation team.
 I joined AWS in July 2022 and worked there until January 2023.

-During my time at AWS, I had the opportunity to work on an exiciting project which was the Feature Spotlight, which helps users learn how to use CloudFormation.
+During my time at AWS, I had the opportunity to work on an exciting project which was the Feature Spotlight, which helps users learn how to use CloudFormation.
 I championed this project and worked closely with the product team to build out its specs and requirements.

 Working at AWS was my first experience at a FAANG company, and it was an incredible opportunity to learn and grow as a front-end engineer.
 I also got to use TypeScript in a production environment for the first time, which was a great learning experience e.g. using generics to create reusable components.